Robot using computer

 So, what can you do to maximise your findability in search in this changing landscape?

-Generative AI aims to use the text, images and videos it deems to be a) the most relevant, b) the best match for the intent for the search query, and c) the most credible.
+Generative AI aims to use the text, images and videos it deems to be a) the most relevant, b) the best match for the intent for the search query, and c) the most credible, on top of a wealth of technical requirements that are similar to, but have different weightings, to traditional SEO.

 Lean into your role as a deep subject matter expert